marijnh/Eloquent-JavaScript/01_values.md

 The logical operators `&&` and `||` handle values of different types in a peculiar way.
-They will convert the value on their left side to Boolean type in order to decide what to do, but depending on the operator and the result of that conversion, they return either the _original_ left-hand value or the right-hand value.
+They will convert the value on their left side to Boolean type in order to decide what to do, but depending on the operator and the result of that conversion, they will return either the _original_ left-hand value or the right-hand value.

 {{index "|| operator"}}